Facebook Pixel Tracking

 Why use 4human's sickness absence follow-up?

-• 2007: 4human HRM delivered in 2007 to Gilde and Prior (Nortura) Norway's first sickness absence follow-up module, closely integrated with the payroll and time/absence system.
+• 2007: 4human HRM In 2007, delivered to Gilde and Prior (Nortura) Norway's first sick leave follow-up module, tightly integrated with the payroll and time/absence system

-• 2014: 4human HRM was the first to send follow-up plans electronically and directly to the GP via Altinn
+• 2014: 4human HRM was first to send follow-up plans electronically and directly to the GP

 • 2018: 4human HRM was the first to receive digital sick notes directly into the HR system

-Sickness absence follow-up in 4human HRM provides managers and HR with excellent support for following up on employees on sick leave:
+Sickness absence follow-up in 4human HRM provides managers and HR with very good support in following up on employees who are on sick leave:

 • With visual absence calendars